spacewalk01/yolov5-fire-detection/README.md

 | :-: | :-: | :-: |
 | ![](results/P_curve.png) | ![](results/PR_curve.png) | ![](results/R_curve.png) |

+I noticed that red emergency light was being detected as fire which makes sense because the current dataset contains only a few hundreds of negative samples and images with car red light.
+I assume that we can further improve the performance by adding images with non-labeled objects as negative samples.

 | Ground Truth |
 | :-: |
 | ![](results/val_batch2_labels.jpg) |